 This prevents condensation from entering your home and damaging any boiler or home component by keeping it all safely inside the boiler.

-High-grade stainless steel was used to construct the heat exchanger, which converts the vapor into the corrosive liquid to avoid corrosion.
+High-grade stainless steel was used to construct the heat exchanger, which converts the vapor into a corrosive liquid to avoid corrosion.

 The condensing boiler may convert more of the superheated vapor into heat, regardless of its heat exchanger.
 More heat is ultimately transferred into the water to reuse the energy for radiant heating.
 This reduces the need for gas and energy to produce more heat to compensate for lost heat.